 Another top donor says it will resume funding the UN agency for Palestinians as Gaza hunger grows

+Another top donor to the U.N. agency aiding Palestinians says it will resume its funding

-JERUSALEM -- Another top donor to the U.N. agency aiding Palestinians said Saturday that it would resume funding, weeks after more than a dozen countries halted hundreds of millions of dollars in support in response to Israeli allegations against the organization.
+NICOSIA, Cyprus -- Another top donor to the U.N. agency aiding Palestinians said Saturday that it would resume funding, weeks after more than a dozen countries halted hundreds of millions of dollars of support in response to Israeli allegations against the organization.

-Sweden's reversal came as a ship bearing tons of humanitarian aid was making preparations to leave Cyprus for Gaza after international donors launched a sea corridor to supply the besieged territory facing widespread hunger after five months of war.
+Sweden's reversal came as a ship bearing tons of humanitarian aid was preparing to leave Cyprus for Gaza after international donors launched a sea corridor to supply the besieged territory facing widespread hunger after five months of war.

+Cyprus President Nikos Christodoulides told reporters late Saturday that the ship would depart “within the next 24 hours.”
+World Central Kitchen founder José Andrés told The Associated Press that all necessary permits, including from Israel, had been secured, and circumstances delaying departure were primarily weather-related.

-“The humanitarian situation in Gaza is devastating and the needs are acute,” development minister Johan Forssell said in Sweden's announcement, adding that UNRWA had agreed to increased transparency and stricter oversight and controls.
+“The humanitarian situation in Gaza is devastating and the needs are acute,” Swedish development minister Johan Forssell said, adding that UNRWA had agreed to increased transparency and stricter controls.
 Sweden will give UNRWA half of the $38 million funding it promised for this year, with more to come.

 Israel had accused 12 of UNRWA's thousands of employees of participating in the Oct.
 7 Hamas attacks on Israel that killed 1,200 people and took about 250 others hostage.
 Countries including the United States quickly suspended funding to UNRWA worth about $450 million, almost half its budget for the year.
 The U.N. has launched investigations, and UNRWA has been agreeing to outside audits to win back donor support.

-On the eve of Ramadan, hungry Gaza residents scrambled for packages of food supplies dropped by U.S. and Jordanian military planes — a method of delivery that humanitarian groups have called deeply inadequate compared to deliveries by ground.
+On the eve of Ramadan, hungry Gaza residents scrambled for packages of food supplies dropped by U.S. and Jordanian military planes — a method of delivery that humanitarian groups call deeply inadequate compared to ground deliveries.
 But the daily number of aid trucks entering Gaza since the war has been far below the 500 that entered before Oct.
 7 because of Israeli restrictions and security issues.

-People dashed through devastated neighborhoods of Gaza City as the parachuting aid descended.
+People dashed through devastated Gaza City neighborhoods as the parachuting aid descended.
 “I have orphans, I want to feed them!” one woman cried.

-“The issue of aid is brutal and no one accepts it,” said another resident, Momen Mahra, claiming that most of the airdropped aid falls into the sea.
+“The issue of aid is brutal and no one accepts it,” said another resident, Momen Mahra, claiming that most airdropped aid falls into the sea.
 “We want better methods.”

-The U.S. military said that its planes on Saturday airdropped more than 41,000 “meal equivalents" and 23,000 bottles of water into northern Gaza, the hardest part of the enclave to access.
+The U.S. military said that its planes airdropped more than 41,000 “meal equivalents" and 23,000 bottles of water into northern Gaza, the hardest part of the enclave to access.

-The Health Ministry in Gaza said that two more people, including a 2-month-old infant, had died as a result of malnutrition, raising the total number of people who died from hunger to 25.
+The Health Ministry in Gaza said that two more people, including a 2-month-old infant, had died as a result of malnutrition, raising the total dying from hunger in the war to 25.
 Ministry spokesperson Ashraf al-Qidra said the toll included only people brought to hospitals.

-The opening of the sea delivery corridor, along with the airdrops, showed increasing frustration with Gaza's humanitarian crisis and a new international willingness to work around Israeli restrictions.
-The sea corridor is backed by the EU together with the United States, the United Arab Emirates and other involved countries, and the European Commission has said that U.N. agencies and the Red Cross will also play a role.
+The opening of the sea delivery corridor, along with the airdrops, showed increasing frustration with Gaza's humanitarian crisis and a new willingness to work around Israeli restrictions.
+The sea corridor is backed by the EU together with the United States, the United Arab Emirates and other involved countries.
+The European Commission has said that U.N. agencies and the Red Cross will also play a role.

 The ship belonging to Spain’s Open Arms aid group was expected to make a pilot voyage to test the corridor as early as this weekend.
-The ship has been waiting at Cyprus’s port of Larnaca for permission.
-Israel has said it welcomed the maritime corridor, but cautioned that it would need security checks.
+The ship has been waiting at Cyprus’s port of Larnaca.
+Israel has said it welcomed the maritime corridor but cautioned that it would need security checks.

-Open Arms founder Oscar Camps told The Associated Press that the ship pulling a barge with 200 tons of rice and flour would take two to three days to arrive at an undisclosed location where the group World Central Kitchen was constructing a pier to receive it.
-The group has 60 food kitchens throughout Gaza to distribute aid, he said.
+Open Arms founder Oscar Camps has said the ship pulling a barge with 200 tons of rice and flour would take two to three days to arrive at an undisclosed location where World Central Kitchen was constructing a pier to receive it.

 Sigrid Kaag, the U.N. senior humanitarian and reconstruction coordinator for Gaza, has said air and sea deliveries can't make up for a shortage of supply routes on land.